jrao/liferay-docs/userGuide/en/chapters/05-document-management.markdown

 For desktop environments, a new folder structure is created and used for synchronizing files.
 Files found therein can be treated as any ordinary file.
-Credentials, sync frequency, and other folder options can be configured in-client.
+Credentials, sync frequency, and other options can be configured in-client.
 Native desktop notification events keep you abreast of what Sync is doing, and native menu and taskbar integration keep Sync controls within easy reach.